This post may contain affiliate links.

 Image Credit: Deposit Photos

-With its large, showy flowers, the hibiscus is a summer staple with a tropical feel to gardens.
+With its large, showy flowers, the hibiscus is a summer staple with a tropical feel in gardens.
 It enjoys full sun to part shade and reaches heights of 4-6 feet in zones 9-12.

 Flowerbed with red clusters of Lantana heads for landscapes and floral backgrounds.